CodeSteel/HowToGMODServer/README.md

 # How to Manage a Garry's Mod Server

-Welcome, in this guide I will explain the process of managing a Garry's Mod server properly that can be scaled over time.
-I am sick of seeing populated servers with horrible development practices so read this guide and fix your shit.
+Welcome to "How to Manage a Garry's Mod Server", here I will try to explain the process of managing a Garry's Mod server properly with the aim of productivity and scale over time.
+I am sick of seeing populated servers with horrible development practices so read this guide and please fix your shit.

+## The Explanation

-## 1. Github
+### 1. Github
 You will want to use Github for two main reasons, although there are many many more reasons why Github should be used.
 1. Github allows you to store a backup for every single update and every single line of code you change.
 This means, if you fuck shit up, you can easily revert back.
 2. Git's source conrol will make working with future developers, or any development you and your team contributes, much easier to manage and deploy as you can have mulitple people working on the same project at a time.

 If you plan to hire a developer for any commission work, a Github repository is a MUST.

-## 2. Local Dedicated Server
+### 2. Local Dedicated Server
 You will want to set up a local dedicated server, this will be your dev server.
 Any future work YOU do should be done live on this server.

 Let me repeat, this is considered your dev server. **You should not be paying for a developer server.**

-## 3. DeployHQ
+### 3. DeployHQ
 DeployHQ makes it easy to deploy your github repository to the live server.
 What this means is any updates you or your team makes can be pushed to the live server with a click of a button.